Here, we will discuss British Airways Interview Questions.

 About British Airways

-• British Airways (BA) is the largest airline in Britain by fleet size.
+- British Airways (BA) is the largest airline in the United Kingdom by fleet size.

-• BA is a member of Oneworld Alliance which includes American Airlines, Cathay Pacific, and Qantas.
+- BA is an Oneworld Alliance member, and it includes American Airlines, Cathay Pacific, and Qantas.

 History

-• BA was created in 1974 after a British Airways Board was established by the British government to manage the two nationalized airline corporations, British Overseas Airways Corporation and British European Airways, and two regional airlines, Cambrian Airways from Cardiff, and Northeast Airlines from Newcastle upon Tyne.
+- BA was created in 1974 after the British government established a British Airways Board to manage the two nationalized airline corporations, British Overseas Airways Corporation and British European Airways, and two regional airlines, Cambrian Airways from Cardiff and Northeast Airlines from Newcastle upon Tyne.

-• BA was famous for flying the Concord and the last flight was in October 2003.
+- BA was famous for flying Concorde, and its last flight was in October 2003.

 Today